WebDevBernard/ICBC_E-Stamp_Tool/README.md

   </tr>
 </table>

-### ✅ Changes October 14, 2025:
+### ✅ Changes October 15, 2025:

-1. Full rewrite; Made leaner and faster
+1. Full rewrite; Made leaner and faster.
-2. Removed Excel customizations, now scan up to 10 copies at a time
+2. Removed Excel customizations, now scan up to 10 copies at a time.
+3. Fixed issue with stamping standalone Payment Plan Agreements.
+4. Is now a single exe from 200 MB to 30 MB.